 Section 1.
-Subject to the provisions of this article, upon a finding that a public need and public purpose exists, which cannot be met by the unaided operation of private enterprise, the legislature may provide by law in such manner, by such means, and upon such terms and conditions as it may prescribe for community development, including but not limited to the undertaking, in any community of the state; of programs for: the development of adequate, safe and sanitary housing and other types of shelter of accommodations; urban and community renewal; economic prosperity and adequate employment opportunities; health, mental health and environmental health; child care and aged care; transportation and community facilities and services; or any combination of such purposes.
+Subject to the provisions of this article, upon a finding that a public need and public purpose exists, which cannot be met by the unaided operation of met by the unaided operation of private enterprise, the legislature may provide by law in such manner, by such means, and upon such terms and conditions as it may prescribe for community development, including but not limited to the undertaking, in any community of the state, of programs for: the development of adequate, safe and cantiery housing and other types. development of adequate. safe and sanitary housing and other types of shelter of accommodations: urban and community renewal; economic prosperity and adequate employment opportunities: health, mental health and environmental health; child care and aged care; transportation and communications; civic cultural, recreational and other community facilities and services; or any combination of such purposes.

-§ 2.
-1. Notwithstanding any other provision of this constitution, the state may, to the extent authorized by law:
+8 2.
+1. Notwithstanding any other provision of this constitution. the state may, to the extent authorized by law:

-(a) Grant or lend moneyout of the general fund of the state or grant property to any individual, partnership trust, association, private or public corporation or local government for community development purposes; and
+(a) Grant or lend money out of the general fund of the state or grant property to any individual. partnership trust association, private or public corporation or local government for community devel-opment purposes; and